-As the trends in contract packaging have evolved so too have the terms used to describe the available packaging services.
-Outsourcing has become so popular in the last decade that most companies know they need to have a local contract packaging company to complete their packaging project but might not realize that definitions have changed or at least been slightly modified to describe a function, a technology and a particular stage in the supply chain.
+As the trends in contract packaging have evolved, so have the terms used to describe the available packaging services.
+Outsourcing has become so popular in the last decade that most companies know they need to have a local contract packaging company to complete their packaging project but might not realize that definitions have changed or at least been slightly modified to describe a function, a technology, and a particular stage in the supply chain.

 Here are a few examples: